mattkuda/calendar-copilot/README.md

 # Calendar Copilot

-An AI-powered calendar assistant that integrates with Claude for Desktop using MCP.
+An AI-powered calendar assistant that integrates with Claude for Desktop using the Model Context Protocol (MCP).

 ## Overview

-Calendar Copilot allows users to:
+Calendar Copilot is a demonstration of the Model Context Protocol (MCP) integration pattern, allowing users to:

 - Connect their Google Calendar via OAuth2
-- Query their calendar using natural language through Claude
+- Query their calendar using natural language through the web UI (using OpenAI)
 - Create new calendar events using natural language instructions
+- Connect directly to the MCP server from Claude for Desktop

+## Architecture

+This project follows the Model Context Protocol pattern with three main components:

+1. **MCP Server** (`apps/mcp-server`): A standalone Node.js server that:
+   - Implements the MCP protocol to expose calendar tools
+   - Provides two primary tools: `get-events-range` and `create-event`
+   - Handles Google Calendar API operations without any LLM logic
+   - Can be accessed by Claude for Desktop via MCP protocol

+2. **Next.js App** (`apps/web`): A full-stack web application that:
+   - Provides a user interface for interacting with the calendar
+   - Includes an API route (`/api/openai-calendar-agent`) that acts as an MCP client
+   - Orchestrates OpenAI's interaction with the MCP server
+   - Manages user authentication via Clerk

+3. **Shared Library** (`packages/shared`): Common code including:
+   - Type definitions
+   - Schema validations
+   - Utility functions

 ## Project Structure